Translate

 You go to your local bank wanting to open an account for your daughter.
 They tell you that you can’t do this without proof of identity, so you return on another occasion with a student ID card.
 They hardly look at it and tell you that they also need proof of address.
 You politely mention that this wasn’t mentioned last time and ask if there is anything else you need to bring.
 With obvious reluctance they look up something in a folder and tell you that you also need to bring proof of identity and address for yourself.
 They give you a leaflet entitled “Open an account for a child”.
 Why didn’t they give you this on your first visit...

 Need I go on?
 Do you recognise this?
 These individuals aren’t at fault.
 They are reflecting the pervading culture of their organisations.
-These are organisations that make speak of customer service, but they don’t treat their own staff like real people, or in any way illustrate what customer centric service looks like.
+These are organisations that may speak of customer service, but they don’t treat their own staff like real people, or in any way illustrate what customer centric service looks like.

 Large organisations are complex, so they have to divide their functions into departments.
 There are internal departments: finance, personnel, IT.
 There are customer-facing departments: call centre, reception, counter services.
 Each department has its own hierarchy, and in extreme cases acts like a separate entity within the organisation.
 Some organisations even promote internal competition between departments.